SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 - `OutboundHttpError` - represents an outbound HTTP error that occurs when communicating with the backend.
 - `CmsPageNotFoundOutboundHttpError` - represents an outbound HTTP error specific to a CMS page not found.
 Extends the base OutboundHttpError class.

-Thanks to this, `defaultExpressErrorHandlers` middleware can handle the errors properly and return the correct status code to the client.
+Thanks to this, when such semantic errors are propagated to ExpressJS and handled there by `defaultExpressErrorHandlers` middleware, it can distinguish the errors and return an appropriate status code to the client (e.g. 404 or 500).

-**Note:** Make sure your custom interceptors that caches error are provided after `HttpErrorHandlerInterceptor` (so they run as next in the sequence) or they rethrow the error downstream to next interceptors.
-Otherwise, `HttpErrorHandlerInterceptor` will not be noticed about the error.
+**Note:** Make sure your custom Angular HTTP interceptors are provided after `HttpErrorHandlerInterceptor` (so they run as next in the sequence).
+If they catch any error, make sure to rethrow the error downstream to next interceptors.
+Otherwise, Spartacus `HttpErrorHandlerInterceptor` will not capture such an error, and therefore it won't be able to propagate it to ExpressJS layer and cause sending and appropriate HTTP error status code to the client of the SSR.

+Spartacus `HttpErrorHandlerInterceptor` treats all outbound HTTP as a reason to make SSR fail.

+However, if this assumption is not true for your application, you can customize it by over-providing Spartacus `HttpErrorHandlerInterceptor`.
+It might be useful in one of the following cases:
+- when you don't want some backend HTTP errors to make SSR fail (e.g. when some HTTP errors from backend are considered really not important for the final HTML result of SSR)
+- when you want some backend HTTP success responses to be treated as errors making SSR to fail (e.g. when backend responds with status 200 and a custom payload indicating and error like `{ "ok": false, ... }`

 ### Handling NgRx errors

-To handle runtime errors in NgRx, Spartacus provides elements of NgRx flow that helps to catch the errors and forward them to the `CxErrorHandler`.
+Spartacus treats any NgRx action containing the property `error` as a reason for SSR to fail.
+To handle them, Spartacus provides elements of NgRx flow that helps to catch the errors and forward them to the `CxErrorHandler`:
-- `CxErrorHandlerEffect` - an effect that catches the errors in the NgRx flow and forwards them to the `CxErrorHandler`.
+- `CxErrorHandlerEffect` - an effect that catches all dispatched NgRx Actions with the property `error` and forwards such an error to the `CxErrorHandler`.
 - `ErrorAction` - an interface with a property `error`, used in `CxErrorHandlerEffect` to filter error actions.

 The following is an example of how to implement the `ErrorAction` interface in your custom failure action: